 But today I wanted to write about the opening of the game and how even though I like the start of Battlefield 1, the game bungles its hand and for me loses some impact.
 I am of course talking about, “You Are Not Expected To Survive.”

-Battlefield 1 & Death As Inevitability
+Battlefield 1 and Death as Inevitability

 Many people hold up Battlefield 1’s opening as one of the most engaging bits of interactive media of the generation.
 As the game starts you are dropped into the boots of a member of the Harlem Hellfighters.